Clean Eating Gluten Free Coconut Pancakes Recipe

 As an Amazon Associate I earn from qualifying purchases.

-The very first time I attempted to make coconut flour pancakes, I ended up with a coconut disaster.
+The very first time I attempted to make this clean eating gluten free coconut pancakes recipe, I ended up with a coconut disaster.
 What I didn’t know at the time was that coconut flour is incredibly “thirsty” stuff.

 A little of this flour goes a looooong way, and using too much will get you something closer to a coconut brick most contractors would pay good money for.
 Needless to say, breakfast went in the trash that morning with a few choice words that followed.

 Thankfully, a reader took pity upon me after reading about my not-so-successful attempts and sent me a recipe for coconut flour pancakes.
 It was simple to clean up, and easy to make adjustments for my own dietary requirements at the moment.

 It’s nice to know that even with my current eating plan, I can still enjoy my Saturday pancake ritual with Mini Chef.
 He was a bit dismayed when I informed him that Mama couldn’t have pancakes anymore.
 In fact, he stomped his little foot and said, “oh yes you can!“.
 So this clean eating gluten free coconut pancakes recipe has really rescued me as of late.
 Our family tradition is still in tact.

 YOU MIGHT ALSO ENJOY THESE CLEAN EATING RECIPES: